Pharmacology & Therapeutics

-Pharmacology & Therapeutics is a medical review journal published by Elsevier.
+Pharmacology & Therapeutics is a monthly medical review journal published by Elsevier.
 It incorporates Pharmacology & Therapeutics.
 Part A: Chemotherapy, Toxicology and Metabolic Inhibitors and Pharmacology & Therapeutics.
 Part B: General and Systematic Pharmacology, both originally published by Oxford University Press.

-The journal is included in the Index Medicus (MEDLINE).
+The journal is included in Index Medicus/MEDLINE/PubMed and the Science Citation Index Expanded.
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 12.0.

-Indexed by ISI Pharmacology & Therapeutics received an impact factor of 11.127 as reported in the 2016 Journal Citation Reports by Thomson Reuters, ranking it seven out of 256 journals in the category Pharmacology & Pharmacy.

-The editor is Sam J. Enna, University of Kansas Medical Center, Kansas City.
+The editor-in-chief is Sam J. Enna (University of Kansas Medical Center).